Answer: Yes – in a very simple form, and thus it is more transparent and less like a black box

 Machine learning is all about incremental search and progressive improvement of candidate solutions (predictive models)

 Some forms of machine learning are more sophisticated than others in how they do this.
 For example, genetic algorithms (built into the Solver add-in used in EvalC3) don’t systematically search all possible combinations (which can take a lot of time).
-Instead, they search for and test variations of previously tested models, using a combination of random variation and recombination.
+Instead, they mimic an evolutionary process using re-iteration of variation, selection, and reproduction.